 1. Read with kids from the minute they’re born

-Well, maybe not the very minute, seeing as how you’ll have other things on your mind just then.
-But a brand new study from an NYU pediatrics department researcher has shown that reading to your kids soon after they’re born has boosted their reading and vocabulary skills four years later, before elementary school starts.
+Well, maybe not the very minute, seeing as how you’ll have other things on your mind then.
+But a 2017 study from an NYU pediatrics department researcher has shown that reading to your kids soon after they’re born has boosted their reading and vocabulary skills four years later, before elementary school starts.

 Reading in infancy also boosts a kid’s brain power and introduces them to colors, shapes, people, and places.
 And when reading is a part of their regular routine, they’ll quickly realize that it’s fun — and that there’s always a new adventure when you read a new book.

 And what could be more exciting than that?